 By contract.
 Stage costuming practicum in a creative leadership capacity linked to production.
-Practical application of acquired knowledge plus a written report of the process.
-Prerequisites: THE-211 and instructor permission
+Focuses on the practical application of acquired knowledge and requires a written report of the process.
+Prerequisites: THE-211 and Instructor permission.

 THE-304 Applied Theatre: Management